alxshine/cppp-metroidvania/README.md

 There is a brief invulnerability period while a hurt animation plays.
 Enemies have a poise rating: Dealing damage above that will interrupt them.
 Attacks only deal damage on specific animation frames, so slow attacks can be dodged intuitively.

+Damage scales as a function of the level, and basic attacks can be improved by getting the sword.
+Saving the game and leveling up are the only ways to heal.